bob29678/bob29678/README.md

 - 👋 Hi, I’m @bob29678
-- 👀 I’m interested in men
+- 👀 I’m interested in games
-- 🌱 I’m currently learning men
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on men
+- 💞️ I’m looking to collaborate on programs
-- 📫 How to reach me men
+- 📫 How to reach me - you cant haha

 <!---
 bob29678/bob29678 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.